underwaterpistol/Fullstack-Assessment/README.md

 In order to assess your suitability for a fullstack developer position at Underwaterpistol we have asked that you complete a short assessment.
 Your task is to build a `HTTP REST API` that fulfils the requirements set out in the documentation below - you should also include an `index.html` file that connects to your API and lists all records, the specific design of this page is not important but you should attempt to style it with the included `app.scss` file.

-Your API can be built with either node.js but we ask that the frontend only uses vanilla Javascript with no libraries or frameworks.
+Your API can be built with node.js but we ask that the frontend only uses vanilla Javascript with no libraries or frameworks.
 Please use the included `app.js` file for frontend script.

 We recommend using the live sass compiler extension in VSCode.